dymodi/dymodi.github.io/Blog/MLfolds/framework-and-technologies/Softmax-on-Digits-Data-with-TensorFlow.md

 date: 17/6/5
 ---

 In this tutorial, we will basically follow the [official tutorial](https://www.tensorflow.org/get_started/mnist/beginners) but will change some parts to make it easier to understand.
-The contents about logistic regression borrows from Arindam Banerjee's Machine Learning course at University of Minnesota, which corresponds to Ethem Alpaydin's book *Introduction to machine learning*.
+The contents about logistic regression borrow from Arindam Banerjee's Machine Learning course at the University of Minnesota, which corresponds to Ethem Alpaydin's book *Introduction to machine learning*.

 The corresponding executable python code of this tutorial can be found [here](https://github.com/dymodi/Machine-Learning/blob/master/for_blog_softmax_with_tf.py).